nialov/fracture-analysis-kit-2d/help/source/index.rst

 Traces can be manually or automatically digitized GIS polyline features from e.g.
 Light Detection And Ranging (LiDAR) digital elevation models (DEMs) or from drone orthophotography of bedrock outcrop surfaces.
-The plugin doesn't discriminate between original source of the traces.
+The plugin doesn't discriminate between traces extracted using different datasets.

 Both branches and nodes are derived from :ref:`ngt`.
 For their definition along with the definition of the plots and the plotted parameters, I refer you to multiple sources.
 Sources are in order of importance.

+* Nyberg et al., 2018

+	* NetworkGT Plugin introduction and guide.
 * Sanderson and Nixon, 2015

 	* Trace and branch size, abundance and topological parameter definitions.
-* Nyberg et al., 2018

-	* NetworkGT Plugin introduction and guide.
 * My Master's Thesis, Ovaskainen, 2020

 	* Plots used in my Thesis were done with an older version of the same code used for this plugin.
 * Sanderson and Peacock, 2020

 	* Information about rose plots.